Roman Clothing from Medieval Collectables

 The Roman Empress Boots are a great accessory for your Roman ensemble.
-They can be worn with Gothic or Modern wear, as well!
-The comfortable and stylish boots are made of soft microfiber and feature a 4.5-inch heel.
+They can also be worn with Gothic or Modern wear as well!
+These comfortable and stylish boots are made of a combination of soft microfiber and synthetic leather.

 Contrary to popular belief, Roman soldiers did not wear sandals as a part of their uniform.
 Their footwear, the Roman Caligae, were more like shoes that featured an open shape, which was designed to be comfortable and functional.

 Some of the foremost warriors of the ancient world, Spartan warriors wore items that were less elegant and more practical and comfortable.
 The Spartan Sandals reflect that mentality with a simple look that hides rugged functionality.